oxfordcontrol/osqp-wheels/README.md

 problems and successful builds.

-Which osqp commit does the repository build?
+Which osqp version does the repository build?
 ============================================

 The `osqp-wheels` repository will build the commit specified in the `BUILD_COMMIT` at the top of the `.travis.yml` and `appveyor.yml` files.
 This can be any naming of a commit, including branch name, tag name or commit hash.

+NB: The directory **osqp_sources** must be updated to the latest repository version in order to have all the commits.

 PyPI
 ====